Formatting Answer Choices

 You can group your answer choices together to help keep yourself and your respondents organized.
 This is especially useful for long lists of answer choices.

-Qtip: The Assign to Group option isn’t available for all question types and format.
+Qtip: The Assign to Group option isn’t available for all question types and formats.
 If you want to use choice groups but don’t see the option available for you, try changing the question’s formatting.

 Assigning Choices to Groups